sr-tream/SRauncherQt5/README.md

 * It has the ability to selectively loading libraries
 * Can run the game in windowed mode
 * Can change resolution for windowed mode
-* Can set time for reneval info
+* You can set time for reneval info
-* Can set port for request info
+* You can set port for request info
-* Can sort servers by group
+* You can sort servers by group